PatrickMagAnime/schulevault/Klassen 1-Matura/4.Klasse/Englisch/Vocab Book.md

 - wage != salary
 	montly you get salary, weekly or per hour = wage
 - compensated for
+- glass ceiling
+	an invisible wall of getting ignored. no promotions at a job for ex.
 - shift work
 - zero-hour contracts
 	worker can decide his working hours and has no strict working time.
 Company will call you.
 You will have minimum wage